CharlesWiltgen/how-to-podcast/skype.md

 When recording with software you have two options: Skype plug-ins and OS-level recorders.

+A benefit of OS-level recorders is that (1) they work with more anything, and (2) they eliminate the possibility of a version mismatch between Skype and the plug-in.

 #### Skype plug-ins \(Mac\)

 * **[Ecamm Call Recorder for Skype](http://www.ecamm.com/mac/callrecorder/)** \(Mac, $30\) — This Skype plug-in can record your own microphone input and the output of your Skype call as separate tracks in a single QuickTime movie.
 An included utility allows you to split that file into separate files for each track, and convert them to other formats.